luoannie00/QTM350/README.md

 ## Architecture
 <img width="763" alt="IMG_4343" src="https://user-images.githubusercontent.com/90478858/204379441-84816236-9879-422d-bfae-42cc900c6158.PNG">
+We uploaded images to AWS S3 bucket.
+We then use sagemaker's jupyter notebook feature with kernal Python3 to connect to S3 and retrieve the photos as input data.
+We then use Rekognition ML API to analyze the photos and store our analysis into transformed output data.
+We also did some visualizations for each of our resulting data frames to showcase our result.
+Finally, we pushed our final blog with contexts, descriptions, codes and walkthroughs, visualizations, and conclusions to this github repo.

 ## Conclusion
 In the "Smile" attribute, we found that wearing glasses and/ or mask impaired Rekognition's ability to detect smiles.
 In peng's example, where Peng smiled in all four photos, Rekognition only detected the smile in the photo with neither glasses nor mask.